Nicholaswogan/Nicholaswogan.github.io/Publications.md

 # Peer-Reviewed Publications

+**Nicholas Wogan**, Natasha Batalha, Kevin Zahnle, Joshua Krissansen-Totton, Shang-Min Tsai, and Renyu Hu (2024).
+JWST observations of K2-18b can be explained by a gas-rich mini-Neptune with no habitable surface. *Astrophysical Journal Letters*.
+[DOI:10.3847/2041-8213/ad2616](https://doi.org/10.3847/2041-8213/ad2616).

+Zoe Todd, **Nicholas Wogan**, and David Catling (2024).
+Environmental influences on the formation of ferrocyanide and implications for prebiotic chemistry. *ACS Earth and Space Chemistry*.
+[DOI:10.1021/acsearthspacechem.3c00213](https://doi.org/10.1021/acsearthspacechem.3c00213).

 **Nicholas Wogan**, David Catling, Kevin Zahnle, Roxana Lupu (2023).
 Origin of life molecules in the atmosphere after big impacts on the early Earth. *Planetary Science Journal*.
 [DOI:10.3847/PSJ/aced83](https://doi.org/10.3847/PSJ/aced83).

 Zachary Cohen, Zoe Todd, **Nicholas Wogan**, Roy Black, Sarah Keller, David Catling (2023).
 Plausible sources of membrane-forming fatty acids on the early Earth: a review of the literature and an estimation of amounts. *ACS Earth and Space Chemistry*.
 [DOI:10.1021/acsearthspacechem.2c00168](https://doi.org/10.1021/acsearthspacechem.2c00168).